Skip to main content

 Group Membership

-You can assign Group Membership when inviting new teammates to your Waybook, this will automatically give them access to any subjects that the group is linked to.
+You can assign Group Membership when inviting new teammates to your Waybook.
+This will automatically give them access to any subjects that the group is linked to.

-Once a member has joined your organization you can change their group or individual subject permissions (which we'll cover below) at any time from the Members page.
+Once a member has joined your organization, you can change their group or individual subject permissions (which we'll cover below) at any time from the Members page.

 Subject Permissions